 And the speech in Washington was read on computer screens across America as it happened.
 Here is the beginning of Senator Boxer’s introduction of the Vice President (taken directly from the transcript):

-The last comment was directed at Jack and I, as we gave a thumbs-up for the correction on delay time.
+The last comment was directed at Jack and me, as we gave a thumbs-up for the correction on delay time.
 How fitting it was that the first major national “broadcast” of this type was on the subject of the information superhighway!
 In the words of the Vice President himself during this address:

 From around the country and the world, reporters and lay persons witnessed a remarkable event.
 Sitting thousands of miles away, everyone could participate in an event otherwise accessible only by those in attendance.
 Those online could watch the words of the Vice President scroll across computer monitors, and although no questions were entertained from the general public during this session, individuals sitting at computer keyboards had the capability to ask questions, offer input, or cast votes in an election situation, if permitted to do so.